-Athenahealth allegedly violated the Anti-Kickback Statute (AKS) and False Claims Act by paying kickbacks for referrals of prospective new clients.
+Athenahealth allegedly violated the Anti-Kickback Statute (AKS) and False Claims Act by paying kickbacks for clients referrals

-Healthcare technology firm Athenahealth has agreed to pay $18.25 million to resolve allegations it violated the False Claims Act by paying illegal kickbacks for client referrals as part of initiatives to promote its Electronic Health Records platform athenaClinicals.
-Two qui tam relators who filed whistleblower cases against the company based on the kickbacks stand to receive significant whistleblower rewards.
+Healthcare technology firm Athenahealth has agreed to pay $18.25 million to settle allegations it violated the False Claims Act by paying illegal kickbacks for client referrals as part of initiatives to promote its Electronic Health Records platform athenaClinicals.
+Two qui tam relators whose whistleblower complaints exposed the fraud stand to receive significant whistleblower rewards.

 Three illegal “marketing” initiatives

 Second, the company paid cash kickbacks to existing clients through its so-called “Lead Generation” program.
-Under this initiative, the company gave “Lead Identifier” clients up to $3,000 for each new physician who signed up for the company’s services.
+Under this initiative, the company gave such “Lead Identifiers” up to $3,000 for each new physician who signed up for the company’s services.

 Third, the company paid competitors that were discontinuing their own Electronic Health Records products to recommend that their users convert to Athenahealth.
-Under such “Conversion Deals,” the company paid at least ten different companies for business referrals, converting over 100 new clients.
+Under such “Conversion Deals,” the company made payments to at least ten different companies, converting over 100 new clients.

 Violations of the Anti-Kickback Statute (AKS) and the False Claims Act